ros2/ros2_documentation/source/Installation/Linux-Install-Debians.rst

 See specific sections below for how to also install the `ros1_bridge <Install additional packages using ROS 1 packages>`_, `TurtleBot packages <Install additional packages using ROS 1 packages>`_, or `alternative RMW packages <Installing additional RMW implementations>`_.

+*NOTE*: If `python3-empy` cannot be found by the OS, add the Multiverse repository using `sudo apt-add-repository multiverse && sudo apt-get update`.

 Environment setup
 -----------------